For more information on the Ballarat Goldfields Clinical Council, please contact Donna Fahie P: 5331 6303.

 Lyn Russell (nee Cawood) was born and raised in Apollo Bay the second of six daughters.
 Lyn trained as a Registered Nurse at Colac and Geelong before training as a Midwife.
 Lyn returned to Colac in 1974 and married a local farmer in 1975 and settled in Elliminyt.
 She nursed in all areas of nursing in Colac 1974 until 1996 when she commenced nursing in Cobden as their Community Health Nurse and continued there until 2012.
 Lyn graduated with a Graduate Diploma in Nursing (Community Health) in 2000 from the University of New England.
 She was elected as a Councillor to Colac Otway Shire in 2008 and 2012.
 She served as Deputy Mayor in 2008 and Mayor in 2009, 2012 and 2013.
 Lyn did not seek re election in 2016.
 Lyn skills include liaising, advocating to and representing to all levels of government, non-government, community groups and the private sector, policy and decision making within a process, identification of community needs and establishing priorities, representing the interests of community members, setting standards of good conduct and working within a code of behaviour and good governance practices.

 Jake is passionate about health, and being an advocate and empowering young people in the community and minority groups such as LGBTI and people who don’t feel confident having their say.
 Jake is involved in the Engaged Project with BCYF/Gforce/Give Where You Live, which is developing a process for tackling youth homelessness.
 Jake is a member of the 3216 VIBE Action group, which organises quarterly youth events to raise money for varied charitable organisations, most recently organising a Halloween event to raise money for the Fred Hollows Foundation.
 Jake is also a member of the Green Effect Movement (GEM) which is focused on sustainability and the environment.
 Jake is currently completing high school and has aspirations for pursuing a career in the UN, NGO or some form of global health.
+Big congratulations to Jake on his 2017 Victorian Young Achiever Award win for his numerous volunteer projects with the CFA.

 Together with her established school teaching and social work background in education and mental health, Fae brings lived consumer experience as a cancer survivor to the Geelong Otway Community Council.
 She has been an active and ongoing contributor to a wide range of community groups and initiatives including; Barwon South West Regional Integrated Cancer Service, HealthDirect, Brecan, Geelong Hospital Emergency Department and GRACE support group.
 She is also an Executive Committee member for ARMS, in Melbourne.
 Fae brings specific insight into the experience of regional and rural patients accessing specialist services outside of their home region, and the need for greater integration between primary and secondary health services.